squidfunk/mkdocs-material/docs/setup/setting-up-a-blog.md

 ### Adding pages

-Besides posts, it's also possible to add static pages to your blog by listing the pages in the [`nav`][nav] section of `mkdocs.yml`.
+Besides posts, it's also possible to add static pages to your blog by listing the pages in the [`nav`][mkdocs.nav] section of `mkdocs.yml`.
 All generated indexes are included after the last specified page.
 For example, to add a page on the authors of the blog, add the following to `mkdocs.yml`:

 ``` yaml
 nav: